This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Check your skin for infection every day.
 Look for redness, swelling, or fluid oozing from the port site.

 - Topical medicine may be needed to numb your skin before your port is accessed with a needle.
-Ask your PHP if and when you should use the medicine.
+Ask your healthcare provider if and when you should use the medicine.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 How to access your port:

 Your healthcare provider will show you or a family member how to access your port with a needle.
 Never try to use your port without proper training.
 To access your port:

 - Gather your supplies.
 If you have a cough, wear a mask while you prepare and access your port.

 - You may need to attach tubing to the needle.
 The tubing has a clamp that must stay closed when not in use.
 You will attach a syringe that contains saline to the tubing.
 Open the clamp and slowly push saline through the tubing and needle.
 Then close the clamp to remove air from the tubing before you access your port.
 Leave the syringe attached to the tubing.

 - Clean your port site and the skin around it.
-Ask your PHP what solution to use.
+Ask your healthcare provider what solution to use.
 Clean your skin for 90 seconds or as directed.
 Allow the cleaner to dry completely.
 Do not blow on the site to dry the area.